SYCOR-Group/Back2Work/usage.md

 # Usage of Sycor.Back2Work
 ## Scancodes for check in / check out
 When you like users to check in into a space by scanning a code with their smartphone, you have to generate a code for each space and fix it somewhere close to the entrance that users may easily check in.
+As described in [Configure.md](Configure.md) we distiguish between office spaces and public spaces.
+The only difference is, that users may make reserverations for office spaces and not for public spaces.
+However, you should generate scancodes for office and public spaces (like coffee machine) to enable users to check in to public spaces.

 As PowerApps can read different codes ([more Information](https://docs.microsoft.com/en-us/powerapps/maker/canvas-apps/controls/control-new-barcode-scanner)) you are free to choose your favorite code.
 However, we recommend using QR codes.
 Only the title field of a space must be coded, no other information are needed.